ponylang/ponylang-website/content/blog/last-week-in-pony-080121.md

 See the [release notes](https://github.com/ponylang/http/releases/tag/0.4.2) for more details.

 ## RFCs

 ### Final Comment Period

-- The 'Split FilePath constructor to guarantee constructor with AmbientAuth' RFC has been updated to 'final comment period'.
+- The 'Split `FilePath` constructor to guarantee constructor with AmbientAuth' RFC has been updated to 'final comment period'.
 See the [RFC](https://github.com/ponylang/rfcs/pull/190) for more details.

-___
+---

 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
 To learn more about Pony check out [our website](https://ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), or our [Zulip community](https://ponylang.zulipchat.com).